The Amber Spyglass: Plot

 Asriel's army and the forces of the Magisterium join battle.
 Mrs Coulter, who has allied herself with Asriel, enters the Authority's citadel, tempts Metatron, and then betrays him.
 Mrs Coulter, Asriel and Metatron fall into an abyss and are destroyed.
 Lyra and Will free the Authority from a crystal litter in which he is being carried, and find him demented and powerless – so feeble that mere exposure to the wind causes his form to dissolve.

 Lyra and Will escape with their dæmons to the mulefa world, where Mary tells them of her own past.
 Before becoming a physicist she had been a nun, but had lost her faith when she had fallen in love and realised that the nun's heaven was empty.
 Hearing her words, Lyra experiences new and strange sensations of her own.
 The next day, Lyra and Will set off to picnic in the wood.
 The couple kiss and confess their love for each other, and the Dust envelops them.

 The witch Serafina Pekkala explains that each opened window between worlds creates a new spectre, and it is through those windows that Dust has been escaping.
 All existing windows must be closed, apart from the one leading from the world of the dead.
 Lyra and Will are devastated to learn that they must return to their respective worlds, as they cannot survive for long in any other.
 They promise each other that they will go to a bench in their respective Oxford Botanic Gardens every midsummer's day to remember.

 They return, and the witches set about closing the windows.
 Will deliberately destroys the subtle knife.
 In her own world, Lyra finds that she has lost the ability to intuitively read her alethiometer.
 She decides to take up the academic study of alethiometry and, together with Pantalaimon who has now taken the permanent form of a pine marten, she resolves to build the Republic of Heaven.

 Changes to US edition

-Pullman's publishers have primarily marketed the His Dark Materials series to young adults, but Pullman also intended to speak to adults.
+Pullman's publishers have primarily marketed the His Dark Materials series to young adults; Pullman also intended to speak to adults.
 The Amber Spyglass is partly a re-evaluation of the Biblical tale of Adam and Eve.
 Pullman said Lyra's sexual awakening "is exactly what happens in the Garden of Eden … Why the Christian Church has spent 2,000 years condemning this glorious moment, well, that's a mystery.
 I want to confront that, I suppose, by telling a story that this so-called original sin is anything but.
 It's the thing that makes us fully human."

 The North American edition alters passages describing Lyra's incipient sexuality.
 The text in the UK edition includes this passage in the chapter "Marzipan":

 This is amended in the US edition to:

 Other passages have also been modified in the US edition.